binaryphile/docker-redmine/README.md

 ```
 git clone git://github.com/binaryphile/docker-redmine
 cd docker-redmine
-./demo.sh
+./redmine.sh
 ```

 This will download, initialize and start a Redmine instance in development mode on port 3000 of the host machine.
 Connect at
 <http://localhost:3000/>.

-To stop the server hit Ctrl-C.  To restart the server in development mode, run `redmine.sh` instead of `demo.sh`.
+To stop the server hit Ctrl-C.  To restart the server, run `redmine.sh` again.

 ## Installing Plugins

-Put your plugins in `docker-redmine/2.3-stable/plugins` and run:
+Put your plugins in `2.3-stable/plugins` and run:

 ```
 ./migrate-plugins.sh
 ```

-Note: _don't_ put plugins in the directory before you've run `demo.sh` (or `initialize.sh` for production) or that command will fail.
+Note: _don't_ put plugins in the 2.3-stable directory before you've run `redmine.sh` at least once, or initialization may fail.

 ## Installing Themes

-Put your themes in `docker-redmine/2.3-stable/public/themes` and restart Redmine with `docker stop [id]` and `redmine.sh`.
+Put your themes in `2.3-stable/public/themes` and restart Redmine.

 ## Quick Start - Production Mode